All SmartSwitch tank management solutions are suitable for fuel, freshwater, grey, and black tanks.

 SmartSwitch Tank Management Systems

 SmartSwitch of New Zealand offers four choices for tank management allowing monitoring of tank levels and control of pumps from a single, centralized location.
-For applications of up to 4 tanks, the TD-4000 and the TM-4000 are very similar in functionality, with the TD-4000 offering the lower cost solution, particularly for systems requiring monitoring only.
-If tank management is required for between 5 and 8 tanks, both the TM-8000 and the TC-8000 are ideal.
-The TM-8000 provides a cost effective solution with identical functions and operation as the 4-tank, TM-4000, version.
-But the TM-8000 includes fewer automatic functions than the TC-8000, a system which, because of its larger display, can also provide a snapshot of all tank levels on the screen simultaneously.
+For applications of up to 4 tanks, the TD-4000 and the TM-4000 are very similar in functionality, with the TD-4000 offering the lower cost solution.
+If tank management is required for between 5 and 8 tanks, the TC-8000 is ideal.

 Network vs. Hardwired

 The TD-4000 is a “non-network” or “hardwired” system and can provide a lower equipment cost than the other three alternatives.
-However, depending on the need for pump control and the physical arrangement and size of the vessel, the TD-4000 may not be the most cost effective when considering total installed cost.
+However, the total installed cost compared to networked systems depends on the need for pump control and the physical arrangement and size of the vessel.

-The TM-4000, the TM-8000, and the TC-8000 are network systems which utilize a Remote Tank Controller (RTC) at each tank.
+The TM-4000 and the TC-8000 are network systems which utilize a Remote Tank Controller (RTC) at each tank.
 All RTC’s are connected in daisy-chain fashion using a two-wire network, which is ultimately wired back to the Master Display Unit (MDU).
 All tank levels are displayed at the MDU and pump control is initiated by MDU pushbutton input.

-All systems can accommodate the same three options for tank senders.
-These include resistive-type (WEMA and floats), capacitance-type (Centronics) and pressure-type senders (SmartSwitch Models SEN-S/S).
+All systems can accommodate the same two options for tank senders.
+These include resistive-type (WEMA-style) and pressure-type senders (SmartSwitch Models SEN-S/S).

 Therefore, the price differential among systems is based on the number of tanks, the electronics that support the Master Display for level indication and pump control and the choice of sender.